woali/MME-2017/README.md

-# MME-2017
+# MME2017
 The full code of the bootstrap procedure proposed in the paper
-#On measuring accuracy in claim frequency prediction
+# On measuring accuracy in claim frequency prediction